 Listening to Radio 1 generally gives me a couple of laugh out loud moments every day as well as a chance to dance around like a mad women.
 Since my son was born I have been around the house a lot more during the day.
 I listen to the Radio whilst giving him his breakfast, we have a sing and a dance whilst tidying up in the morning and we have it in the lounge when Harvey is playing with his toys.
 Basically it is on all day.

-I can't really comment on the evening schedule since as soon as Harvey is in bed I tend to turn it off and enjoy the peace and quite.10am - 1pm.
+7am - 10am.
+Sara Cox.
+Very annoying woman who likes to bore us with how out of it she was the night before.
+Her affected voice grates and I cannot bear to listen to her.
+She is the on fly in the ointment.10am - 1pm.
 Namone currently standing in for Jo Whiley who is away having her baby.
 Both nice and down to earth.
 They seem to know their stuff and just get on with it.
 The main bits of the show are listener quizzes about music.

-3pm - 5.45pm.
+1pm - 3pm.
+Mark and Lard.
+Very funny blokes.
+They present the show from Manchester and are very un-showbiz.
+The jokes are the same every day but they just get funnier.3pm - 5.45pm.
 Chris Moyles et al. Another northener who I initially thought was a sexist, ignorant slob.
 But I was wrong.
 He takes a bit of getting used to but he doesn't take himself too seriously and I don't think he expects other people to either.